 Stop looking for a puppy; look for a BREEDER.
 Make a personal connection with a breeder you feel shares your top criteria, and then wait for a puppy from them.
 Ask to see health certificate.
 Check the OFA database for accuracy.
 Check SBT Pedigree Database.

 Many breeders prefer ACTIVE companion homes so that the focus is on quality of life with your well loved and spoiled pet and we support and encourage participation in AKC performance events as long as its for fun and not the main reason for purchasing one of their dogs.
-Many aren’t interested in one of our dogs becoming part of a large pack, instead we look for low dog population homes where the focus is on the dog, not the ribbons and rankings.
+Many aren’t interested in one of our dogs becoming part of a large pack, instead they look for low dog population homes where the focus is on the dog, not the ribbons and rankings.
 If you train with negative or corrective practices, you may not be considered.
 We encourage R+ training, no use of prongs/chains/shock devices will be tolerated.
 If you support the training methods of a certain TV personality ‘trainer’ don’t bother asking to be considered.